 (\textbf{H}) $\quad \max_{1\le i\le N}\sum_{j_1=1}^{N}\cdots\sum_{j_{k-1}=1}^Na^N_{i,j_1,\ldots,j_{k-1}}=o(N^k)$\\

 Then these two representations are \emph{asymptotically the same}.

 \begin{proposition} Assume (\textbf{H}).
-Then $\lim_{N\to\infty}d_{\infty}(\eta_N,\tilde{\eta}_N)=0$. \end{proposition} \begin{proof} \end{proof} \begin{remark} \begin{enumerate} \item[(i)] Proposition~\ref{prop-no-difference-representation} implies that with weights of appropriate scales, the two sequences of measure-valued functions representing the same sequence of finite graphs, diverge simultaneously, or converge to the same limit, i.e., whether the sequence of hypergraphs viewed as DHGMs converges or not is independent of the choice of the representation. \item[(ii)] Note that and (\textbf{H}) is equivalent to $\|\tilde{\eta}^N\|=o(N)$, which is a necessary condition for $\{\eta^N\}_{N\in\mathbb{N}}$ as well as $\{\tilde{\eta}^N\}_{N\in\mathbb{N}}$ to be convergent.
-Moreover, if assuming $\{\eta^N\}_{N\in\mathbb{N}}$ as well as $\{\tilde{\eta}^N\}_{N\in\mathbb{N}}$ converges, then from the proof we know that $d_{\infty}(\eta_N,\tilde{\eta}_N)$ vanishes with a rate no slower than $N^{-1}$. \item[(iii)] This proposition also rules out the illusion that the atomic measure representation of finite (hyper)graphs implies the sequence of the (hyper)graphs are sparse.
-See Example~\ref{ex-complete-k-uniform-hypergraphon} below. \item[(iv)] As will be seen below, $X$ is not always chosen to be $[0,1]$.
+Then $\lim_{N\to\infty}d_{\infty}(\eta_N,\tilde{\eta}_N)=0$. \end{proposition} \begin{proof} \end{proof} \begin{remark} \begin{enumerate} \item[(i)] Proposition~\ref{prop-no-difference-representation} implies that with weights of appropriate scales, the two sequences of measure-valued functions representing the same sequence of finite graphs, diverge simultaneously, or converge to the same limit.
+In other words, whether the sequence of hypergraphs viewed as DHGMs converges or not is \emph{independent} of the choice of the representation under the assumption (\textbf{H}). \item[(ii)] Note that and (\textbf{H}) is equivalent to $\|\tilde{\eta}_N\|=o(N)$, which is a necessary condition for $\{\eta_N\}_{N\in\mathbb{N}}$ as well as $\{\tilde{\eta}_N\}_{N\in\mathbb{N}}$ to be convergent.
+Moreover, if $\{\eta_N\}_{N\in\mathbb{N}}$ and $\{\tilde{\eta}_N\}_{N\in\mathbb{N}}$ converge, then from the proof we know that $d_{\infty}(\eta_N,\tilde{\eta}_N)\to0$ as $N\to\infty$ with a rate no slower than $N^{-1}$. \item[(iii)] This proposition also rules out the illusion that the atomic measure representation of finite (hyper)graphs implies the sequence of the (hyper)graphs are sparse.
+See Example~\ref{ex-complete-k-uniform-hypergraphon} below. \item[(iv)] As will be seen below, $X$ is not necessarily $[0,1]$.
 Nevertheless, one can always represent a finite hypergraph in two ways analogously defined above. \end{enumerate} \end{remark}